saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 > [!primary]
 >
+> The sections related to Advance range servers only apply to third generation Advance servers powered by EPYC 4004 Series processors.
+> Older Advance generation servers do not rely on the same network infrastructure.
+>

+> [!primary]
+>
 > Since October 6th, 2022 our service "Failover IP" has been named [Additional IP](/links/network/additional-ip).
 This renaming has no impact on its technical features.
 >